 - Missouri not-for-profit independent institutions accredited by a U.S. Department of Education recognized accrediting commission

-- Not-for-profit religious institutions accredited by the Association for Biblical Higher Education, the Association of Theological Schools, or a regional accrediting association such as the North Central Association, which is recognized by the U.S. Department of Education
+- Not-for-profit religious institutions accredited by the American Association of Bible Colleges, the Association of Theological Schools in the United States and Canada, or a regional accrediting association, such as the Higher Learning Commission of the North Central Association, which is recognized by the Council on Postsecondary Accreditation and the United States Department of Education

 - Not-for-profit religious institutions offering only religiously designated degrees and programs